austince/flink-ci-flink/docs/ops/deployment/docker.md

 As described in the [plugins]({{ site.baseurl }}/ops/plugins.html) documentation page: in order to use plugins they must be copied to the correct location in the Flink installation for them to work.

-If you want to enable some optional plugins provided with Flink, you can just pass an environment variable `ENABLE_BUILT_IN_PLUGINS` when you run the Flink image.
+If you want to enable plugins provided with Flink, you can pass the environment variable `ENABLE_BUILT_IN_PLUGINS` when you run the Flink image.
 The `ENABLE_BUILT_IN_PLUGINS` should contain a list of plugin jar file names separated by `;`.